ENSEMBLE ACJW OCTOBER 2015 PROGRAM

 7 p.m.
 Pre-performance Discussion

 SCHUMANN: Märchenerzählungen, Op.
 132

 BRAHMS: Quintet for Clarinet and Strings in B Minor, Op.
 115

 Presented by the Department of Music and the Office of the Dean of Special Programs

 Residency made possible by generous support from Beverly Sanders Payne '59 and David B. Payne

-An avid cyclist, Timo can often be sighted commuting astride his 1983 Mercian.
+An avid cyclist, Andres can often be sighted commuting astride his 1983 Mercian.